If you want to go abroad or if you come (back) to Germany from abroad, you will find helpful addresses and links here.

 Around 300 German universities have partnerships with universities and other institutions abroad.
 All existing collaborations between a German and a foreign university can be searched here.

 With the research fellowships from the Alexander von Humboldt Foundation, you can either make the leap abroad or back to Germany.
-With its scholarships and foundation prizes, the foundation supports the implementation of self-selected research projects with a host, one of over 26,000 former Humboldtians worldwide, both abroad and in Germany.
+With its scholarships and foundation prizes, the foundation supports the implementation of self-selected research projects with a: r host: in, one of over 26,000 former Humboldtians worldwide, both abroad and in Germany.
 It does not matter which career level you have already reached.
 Whether you are just at the beginning of your academic Career or already belong to the ranks of established academics, the funding opportunities of the Humboldt Foundation offer everyone the optimal option that suits their own career level and situation.

 A lot of questions and organizational matters need to be clarified for a stay abroad.
 In order not to sink completely into the chaos of the flood of information, Euraxess Germany provides information and advice to researchers who come to Germany for a research project or who are going abroad.
 A wide range of information can be found on the website, including on the topics of funding opportunities, social security and tax issues as well as topics relating to the mobility of researchers.
 Depending on whether you are going abroad, coming to Germany from abroad or returning after a long stay abroad, you will find all the relevant information and a funding database in the respective category.